-John Danaher reached a 6th-degree black belt under the legendary Brazilian Gracie teacher.
+John Danaher reached a 6th-degree black belt under the legendary Renzo Gracie.
 Of course, it is hard to get 1st dan, but Danaher’s dedication knows no limits.

 Danaher is willing to spend 12-14 hours in the gym, and he’s a real jiu-jitsu masterpiece – a very skillful coach who always looks for a way to improve his teaching skills.

-His teaching methods consolidate many distinct moves, sweeps, reversals, and transitions into a series of procedures that are easy to apply by his students in combat.
+His teaching methods consolidate many distinct moves, sweeps, reversals, and transitions into a series of procedures that are easy to apply to his students in combat.